CJS4510EN - Victimology

 Experientially transformed

 Victimization is best learned through theories and application.
-Cases will be brought to the table for discussion and learning and learners will return to their practice with the benefit of that learning.
+Cases are brought to the table for discussion and learning and learners return to their practice with the benefit of that learning.